 Benchmarking Full-Text Search Performance when using LogsDB mode

-Choosing the right indexing strategy in Elasticsearch is crucial for balancing speed, storage, and stability.
-In this guide, we compare Logs DB Index and Standard Index with real-world benchmarks using Elastic Rally, the official performance testing tool from Elastic.
-We'll also explore how ES|QL's full-text search capabilities enhance Logs DB, making it a powerful choice for log analytics.
+Selecting an appropriate indexing strategy in Elasticsearch is crucial.
+It is essential for balancing speed, storage, and stability.
+In this guide, we compare Logs DB Index and Standard Index with real-world benchmarks using Elastic Rally.
+This is the official performance testing tool from Elastic.
+Additionally, we will explore how ES|QL's full-text search capabilities enhance Logs DB, making it an effective choice for log analytics.

 Why Compare Logs DB vs. Standard Index?

-Elasticsearch provides two main indexing approaches:
+Elasticsearch offers two main indexing approaches:

-• Logs DB Index: Specially optimized for log data, focusing on efficient storage and stable performance.
+Logs DB Index: Specially optimized for log data, focusing on efficient storage and stable performance.

 How We Tested (Benchmarking Methodology)

-• Indexing performance (speed of adding new data)
+Indexing Performance: Speed of adding new data.

 Full-Text Query Used for Testing